 When I visited Jamaica, the smaller (less-touristed) towns seemed to be very safe, and much more friendly than popular spots like Ocho Rios and Montego Bay.
 Even at night, I walked the streets by myself with no fear.
 The highlight of my trip, in fact, was Port Maria, where I spent a lot of time getting to meet the locals.

 Seriously?
 This question was asked and answered 2 years ago!
 Except for Robert who posted 25 days ago, but he is the only one.
-This doesnt exactly fit my description of "trending". about 4 years agoAnswered by Christine via WorldNomads.com
+This doesnt exactly fit my description of "trending". over 4 years agoAnswered by Christine via WorldNomads.com

 I have been to Jamaica and will never go back.
 There are too many other islands in the region to visit that are safer.
 The island is beautiful, but the crime & corruption far outweigh